Product and Electronic Component Lifecycle Management in Electronics Manufacturing

 End of Life

 An integrated product lifecycle management solution can deliver significant benefits for the electronics manufacturing industry.
-Supporting the integration of engineering processes with the other supporting business processes provides an end-to-end system that can manage all aspects of the electronics product development process from the cradle to the grave.
+Supporting the integration of engineering processes with the other supporting business processes provides an end-to-end system that can manage all aspects of the electronic product lifestyle risk management platform development process from the cradle to the grave.
 The key benefit is the ability to manage a change of any kind seamlessly and painlessly, ensuring the impact is managed and controlled efficiently and effectively to minimize disruption and maximize the effect.